cure53/DOMPurify/README.md

 ### Development and contributing

+#### Installation (`yarn i`)

+We support both `yarn` and `npm@5.2` officially while providing lock-files for either dependency manager to provide reproducible installs and builds on either or.
+TravisCI itself is configured to install dependencies using `yarn`.
+When using an older version of `npm` we can not fully ensure the versions of installed dependencies which might lead to unanticipated problems.

+#### Scripts

-We rely on npm-run-scripts for integrating with out tooling infrastructure.
+We rely on npm run-scripts for integrating with out tooling infrastructure.
 We use ESLint as a pre-commit hook to ensure code consistency.
-Morover, to ease formatting we use [prettier](https://github.com/prettier/prettier) while building the `/dist` assets happens through `rollup`.
+Moreover, to ease formatting we use [prettier](https://github.com/prettier/prettier) while building the `/dist` assets happens through `rollup`.

-These are our npm scripts
+These are our npm scripts:

 - `npm run dev` to start building while watching sources for changes
 - `npm run test` to run our test suite via jsdom and karma